 Community, Health Communities, Blogs and Other Public Forums

 WebMD features several community areas and other public forums where users with similar interests or medical conditions can share information and support one another or where users can post questions for experts to answer.
 We also offer online discussions moderated by healthcare experts.
 Our communities are open to the public and should not be considered private.

 Any information (including Personal Information) you share in any online community area including a chat room, Health Community, Ask Our Expert posting or online discussion is by design open to the public and is not private.
 You should think carefully before posting any Personal Information in any public forum.
 What you post can be seen, disclosed to or collected by third parties and may be used by others in ways we cannot control or predict, including to contact you for unauthorized purposes.
 As with any public forum on any site, the information you post may also show up in third-party search engines.

 If you mistakenly post Personal Information in our Community areas and would like it removed, you can send us an email to request that we remove it by using the Contact Us link on every page of the WebMD Web Sites.
 In some cases, we may not be able to remove your Personal Information.

 Emails You Send to WebMD

 Even if you do not register with or provide any Personal Information to WebMD, we collect Non-Personal Information about your use of the WebMD Web Sites.
-"Non-Personal Information" means information that we cannot use to identify or contact you.
+“Non-Personal Information” means information that does not specifically identify an individual person.
 We may also acquire Non-Personal Information about our users from external sources.
 While you may use some of the functionality of WebMD without registration, many of the specific tools and services on the WebMD Web Sites require that you register with WebMD.

 Cookies and Web Beacons